redhat-developer/vscode-didact/demo/didact-demo.md

 [You can link to other Didact tutorials also included in the same extension](vscode://redhat.vscode-didact?extension=example/tutorial.md "Opens the Tutorial.md file in the vscode-didact extension")

-[And after you create files in the local workspace (see ["Scaffolding projects"](#scaffolding-projects)), you can actually open project-level didact files as well](vscode://redhat.vscode-didact?workspace=anotherProject/src/test.md&completion=Opened%20the%20test.md%20file)
+If you created the project earlier (see ["Scaffolding projects"](#scaffolding-projects) ), ([you can actually open project-level didact files as well](vscode://redhat.vscode-didact?workspace=anotherProject/src/test.md&completion=Opened%20the%20test.md%20file)

 ### Native HTML